acemod/ACE3/documentation/development/arma-3-scheduler-and-our-practices.md

 ### 3.2 ACE3 General Rules

 * Always use call whenever possible.
 We should be calling functions chains exclusive and not be relying on spawn/execVM ever.
 Consider spawn/execVM banned without good reason.
 All code should be a chain of execution which is traceable, and not triggered between seperate threads.
 * waitUntil and sleep are banned.
-If you need to use them, use scheduled delay execution instead.  **Reasoning** *Sleep/waituntil surrender about 5x the scheduler time than even normal execution does. *
+If you need to use them, use scheduled delay execution instead.  **Reasoning: Sleep/waitUntil surrender about 5x the scheduler time than even normal execution does.**
 * If we need a spawn or exec, we should utilize the perFrame scheduler.
 Spawn/execVM are subject to the Arma 3 scheduler and as such, cannot be relied upon.
 In order to give our players a consistent gameplay experience, we need to have total control over how and when all of our code runs.
 * PFH should be utilized at all possible times when the player can see the result of whatever the code is.
 This applies to missile guidance, bullets, wind, optics, interactive UI, HUD's, and rendering.
 We should only consider scheduled execution if the code is running out of the visual range of the player.